Charly Jordan Rocks Tommy Hilfiger Underwear While Posing In Bed

 I’ve had the privilege of shooting with some of the most talented and inspiring photographers the past four years of my life and had the honor to launch this bad boy w @huntermoreno behind the lense.
 Taking pictures and creating videos aka story telling is something I’m so passionate about, and I’m SO EXCITED to share everything on this platform with you guys that supports creators from BTS of my shoots, DJ sets, music releases, exclusive discounts and content for @smokeroses , colabs, early drops, etc it pretty much has endless potential so come keep up with the journey ???? link in bio

-Charly back her hair with a middle part, pulling it in a low ponytail, and she allowed a few loose pieces to escape around the frame of her face.
-A few of the images also showed off the dark ink tattoo on her left wrist.
+Charly styled her hair with a middle part, pulling it in a low ponytail, and she allowed several loose pieces to frame her face.
+A few of the images also revealed the dark ink tattoo on her wrist.

 In the caption of the update, she teased a new project.
 The post has proven to be a hit so far, amassing over 305,000 likes and 900-plus comments in its short time live.
 Some Instagrammers raved over Charly’s bombshell body while a few more congratulated her on the new project.